-For unmatched views of those rugged acres, Colorado adventure visitors head straight up for paragliding, hang gliding, skydiving and ziplining.
+For unmatched views of those rugged acres, Colorado adventure visitors head straight up for paragliding, hang gliding, skydiving, ziplining and ATV trails.
 Dozens of Colorado adventure outfitters can help you get the gear and to the best places for heart-pumping activities with incredible mountain vistas.

 Colorado’s lakes and rivers invite extreme water adventurers to try jet skiing, whitewater rafting, tubing, waterskiing and kayaking.
 The Colorado River, Arkansas River and Cache la Poudre lead through canyons, gorges and miles of whitewater rafting and kayaking thrills, while massive bodies of water like Grand Lake, Lake Dillon and Blue Mesa Reservoir, and several lakes in the Colorado State Parks system, cater to those wanting to pick up speed.